 I am a doctoral student, working on my PhD in Clinical Psychology.
 I am recently graduated from Boston University, where I graduated Magna Cum Laude with Honors in Psychology.
 I have been involved in research in areas such as clinical psychology, social development, and developmental neuropathology.
 My Bachelor's degree is in Psychology, but I have knowledge about a wide variety of subjects.
 I am particularly interested in tutoring students in AP courses, Psychology courses, and test prep from the SAT and GRE.
 I am a motivated and successful student and I am excited to share my skills and expertise with students.
 I believe in paying attention to a student's needs and tailoring tutoring to best meet these needs.
 In my spare time I enjoy reading, going to parks, traveling, trying new foods, and learning about different cultures.
 I am also involved in mental health advocacy and policy reform.
 I don't play any sports but I love watching hockey!

-Boston University - BA, Psychology
+Undergraduate Degree: Boston University - Bachelor in Arts, Psychology

 SAT Verbal: 730